-The American Saddlebred is either three-gaited or five-gaited, which includes the standard gaits and the slow gait and rack.
+One of the American Saddlebred characteristics is that they are either three-gaited or five-gaited, which includes the standard gaits and the slow gait and rack.
 Both gaits are highly animated and elegant.
 The hooves hit the ground individually in both gaits, but the rack is much faster.

 For more information:

 - American Saddlebred Horse Association, www.saddlebred.com